vyperlang/vyper/docs/types.rst

 The syntax being ``Bytes[maxLen]``, where ``maxLen`` is an integer which denotes the maximum number of bytes.
 On the ABI level the Fixed-size bytes array is annotated as ``bytes``.

-Bytes literals may be given as bytes strings, hexadecimal, or binary.
+Bytes literals may be given as bytes strings.

 .. code-block:: python

     bytes_string: Bytes[100] = b"\x01"
-    hex_bytes: Bytes[100] = 0x01
-    binary_bytes: Bytes[100] = 0b00000001

 .. index:: !string